AtharvaPagare/100DaysOfMLCode/README.md

 # Day 14
 20/01/2019
 Learned about keras framework and also implemented Resnet-50 model in keras.
 Completed week 2 of deeplearning.ai couse on Convolutional neural network.

+# Day 15
+21/01/2019
+Learned about YOLO(You Only Look Once) Object Detection Algorithm.
+Starting to implement it in keras in the course's programming assignnment.